iansimonson/performance_aware/repetition_testing/README.md

 It ALSO required doing totally different asm because linux has a completely different x64 calling convention (I guess libc knows how to differentiate this)

+## Results

+### Page Faults

+On windows page faulting was the same as in Casey's examples, no read-ahead for 16 then read ahead 16 every 16 until you page-fault the next level up

+On linux, there seems to be no page read-ahead by default but there is the madvise function

+### Read/Write Ports

+Processor | Read Ports | Write Ports ryzen 5800x | 3 | 2
+i7-1185G7 | 2 | 2